opensearch-project/documentation-website/_observing-your-data/query-insights/grouping-top-n-queries.md

 `top_queries.measurements.latency` | Object           | The aggregate latency measurements for the query group.
 `top_queries.measurements.latency.number` | Integer          | The total latency for the query group.
 `top_queries.measurements.latency.count` | Integer          | The number of queries in the query group.
 `top_queries.measurements.latency.aggregationType` | String           | The aggregation type for the current entry.
-If grouping by similarity is enabled, then `aggregateType` is `AVERAGE`.
+If grouping by similarity is enabled, then `aggregationType` is `AVERAGE`.
 If not enabled, then `aggregationType` is `NONE`.